Nations Grievance Policy

 In relation to non-academic grievances, the term “complainant” applies to both current students of NSBM and persons seeking to enrol with NSBM.
 These grievance procedures will be made available to complainants via the NSBM website and URL placed in the Student Handbook.

 If the issue relates to a student’s dissatisfaction with an assessment or subject mark/grade, the student must refer to the Assessment Policies and Procedures which relates to re-marking assessments for the specific University/Institute from which they are pursuing studies.
-For example, if the student is pursuing studies with AIB, they refer to section 9.3 of the Assessment Policies and Procedures which relates to re-marking assessments.
-AIB will then address this issue.

 3. Before an issue becomes a formal grievance